 Trimester means 3 months.
 A normal pregnancy is around 9 months and has 3 trimesters.

 Your health care provider may talk about your pregnancy in weeks, rather than months or trimesters.
-The third trimester is from week 28 through week 40.
+The third trimester goes from week 28 through week 40.

-In your third trimester, you will have a prenatal visit every 2 weeks until you are 36 weeks.
+In your third trimester, you will have a prenatal visit every 2 weeks until week 36.
 After that, you will see your doctor or midwife every week.

 The visits may be quick, but they are still important.
-It is okay to bring your partner or labor coach with you.
+It is OK to bring your partner or labor coach with you.

 At the end of each visit, your doctor or midwife will tell you what changes to expect before your next visit.
 Tell your doctor if you have any problems or concerns.
-Speak up, even if you do not feel they are important or do not relate to your pregnancy.
+It is OK to talk about them even if you do not feel they are important or related to your pregnancy.

-In between your appointments, you will need to keep an eye on your baby’s movement.
+In between your appointments, you will need to pay attention to how much your baby is moving.
 As you get closer to your due date, and your baby grows bigger, you should notice a different pattern of movement than earlier in your pregnancy.

 Watch for patterns in your baby's movement.
-If you notice that, all of a sudden, the baby is moving less, eat a snack, then lie down for a few minutes.
+If the baby suddenly seems to be moving less, eat a snack, then lie down for a few minutes.
 If you still don't feel much movement, call your doctor or midwife.

-As a rule of thumb, call any time you have any concerns or questions.
-Even if you think you are worrying over nothing, it is better to be on the safe side and call your doctor if you think something is wrong.
+Call your health care provider any time you have any concerns or questions.
+Even if you think you are worrying over nothing, it is better to be on the safe side and call.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.